-C-9.
+C-8.
 Judgment creditor's collection instructions

 - a.
-A judgment creditor who obtains a writ of execution shall submit written instructions to the collection officer with the writ. - b.
+A judgment creditor who obtains a writ of execution shall submit written instructions to the collection officer. - b.
 The collection instructions shall contain a description of property to be levied against, by item, type or location sufficient to identify it for levy.
 If all property at particular premises occupied by the debtor is to be levied against, instructions stating that shall be sufficient.
 The instructions shall state whether the property is located in a dwelling.
 The collection instructions shall contain a description of real property to be levied against sufficient to identify it. - c.
-The officer shall record on the collection instructions the date they were received. - d.
-The officer shall comply with the lawful written collection instructions of the judgment creditor, except that the officer shall not levy against more items of property than necessary, in the judgment of the officer, to satisfy the judgment and pay costs. - e.
+The officer shall record on the collection instructions the date they were received.
+If more than one creditor submits collection instructions against a debtor, the collection officer shall levy against particular property of the debtor in the order in which collection instructions identifying that property were submitted. - d.
+The officer shall comply with the lawful written collection instructions of the judgment creditor, except that the officer shall not levy against more items of property than necessary, in the judgment of the officer, to satisfy the judgment and pay costs after exemptions that may be claimed by the debtor. - e.
 The officer may levy against personal property of the judgment debtor subject to the writ of execution but not identified in the collection instructions of the judgment creditor, unless the instructions of the judgment creditor state otherwise.

 There is no current statutory provision that authorizes or requires the judgment creditor to provide the enforcing officer with instructions for collecting the judgment, although it is common practice for the judgment creditor to do so, and enforcing officers generally will not proceed without instructions.
 This proposed provision conforms with the principles enunciated in Vitale v.
 Hotel California, Inc., 184 N.J.
 Super.
 512, (Law Div.
 1982), aff'd, 187 N.J.
 Super.
 464, in which the court stated that the collection officer must follow the judgment creditor's lawful instructions regarding the time and manner of making a levy.
-Subsection (d) requires the officer to comply with the lawful written instructions of the judgment creditor.
+Subsection d. requires the officer to comply with the lawful written instructions of the judgment creditor.
 It limits the levy to items sufficient to satisfy the judgment, protecting the judgment debtor from creditor's instructions that might bind more items of property than necessary.

-Subsection ().provides that the judgment creditor's written instructions must be transmitted to the levying officer along with the writ of execution.
-This subsection must be read in conjunction with the proposed section on returns, C-24(a)(1), which provides that the levying officer is required to make a return of the writ of execution if no written instructions are received.
+Subsection a. provides that the judgment creditor's written instructions must be transmitted to the levying officer.
+This subsection must be read in conjunction with the proposed section on returns, which provides that the levying officer is required to make a return of the writ of execution if no written instructions are received.
 Taken together, these proposed provisions make the collection officer's obligation to act dependent upon the receipt of reasonable written instructions from the judgment creditor.
 If no instructions are received, the writ of execution may be returned.
 This provision gives the levying officer a clear rule.